 Of the commercial farm household members, 2.10 million people were engaged in farming as their principal occupation (commercial farmers) in 2015, of whom 63.5 percent were aged 65 years and over.

-Japan's cultivated acreage shrank year after year from 6.09 million hectares in 1961 to 4.47 million hectares in 2016.
-In the one-year period of 2016, there were 4,530 hectares of new cultivation but also a 29,900-hectare decrease.
-The most common cause for the decrease was degraded farmland, accounting for approximately 50 percent of all cases, followed by land-use conversion for residential and other land uses, making up approximately 20 percent.
+Japan's cultivated acreage shrank year after year from 6.09 million hectares in 1961 to 4.44 million hectares in 2017.
+In the one-year period of 2017, there were 6,060 hectares of new cultivation but also a 32,500-hectare decrease.
+The most common cause for the decrease was degraded farmland, accounting for approximately 60 percent of all cases.

 Japan's forest land area is 25.08 million hectares (approximately 70 percent of the entire surface area of the country).
 Of this, natural forests account for 54 percent while planted forests, most of which are conifer plantations, make up 41 percent.
 Meanwhile, Japan's forest growing stock is 4,901 million cubic meters, of which 3,042 million cubic meters are from planted forests.

 The growing stock of Japan's forest has increased, centering on planted forests on deforested sites right after World War II and during the period of rapid growth.
 Such forests are in a period of full-scale use as resources.
 From the perspectives of effective use of forest resources, proper development of preservation and multi-faceted functions of forests, and promotion of forestry industry and of mountainous areas, the use of domestic wood is being promoted through the use of timber in housing, public buildings, etc., energy use as woody biomass, and through PR and popularization activities to expand timber use.